TheAwesomeAJ/TheAwesomeAJ/README.md

 # Hi there! 👋 I'm TheAwesomeAJ

 Welcome to my GitHub!
 I'm a developer passionate about building clean, thoughtful software—especially tools that make life easier for others.
-I work across full-stack web development, with a focus on modern JavaScript/TypeScript, frameworks like **Next.js**, **React Native**, and powerful backend tools like **PayloadCMS**, **Firebase**, and **GraphQL**.
+I work across full-stack web development, with a focus on modern JavaScript/TypeScript, frameworks like **Next.js**, **TailwindCSS**, and other powerful tools like **Unity**, **VS Code**, and **GitHub**.

 ---